cxxii/Skeletor/README.md

 It allows users to replicate the folder structure and files sans content, streamlines the process of setting up new projects or directories with a predefined layout.

-Thrown together between lectures... creating countless identical project structures for tutorials got boring fast and I couldn't find anything that solves this issue...
+Threw the original together between lectures... creating countless identical project structures for tutorials got boring fast and I couldn't find anything that solves this issue...

 Originally in python, rewritten in C for efficiency, learning and fun